WillStevens/scrollreading/README.md

 - scrollprocess.py - simple tkinter user interface for viewing x,y-plane slices, quickly moving up and down in the z-plane, and invoking processing operations

+- pipeline.sh - calls scrollprocess, holefiller, reander, jigsaw on a single specified 512x512x512 volume

 - scrollprocess.c - contains processing functions used by scrollprocess.py.
 Compiles to a DLL, loaded by scrollprocess.py.
+Also compiles to a standalone executable to take part in the pipeline.
 Implements FAFF described in report.pdf

 - holefiller.c - implementation of DAFF described in report.pdf (updated description in report2.pdf)